Chat with us, powered by LiveChat

 At times, they might sit quietly in the corner while you move through something internal.
 You may even forget they are there.

 At other times, they might hold your hand, help you to the bathroom, adjust a blanket, offer water, or smile at the right moment.
 You might perceive them as a therapist, a teacher, an angel, or a gift.
-When Leti tripsits for me, there are often moments when I see her as a precious jewel.
+When Leti tripsits for me, there are moments when I see her as a precious jewel.

 Your tripsitter is there to support your process, not to become the main character in it.